 British Home places significant value in the views and contributions of its community of resident's families and carers.
 The Charity offers a variety of ways for families and carers to have their say on how care and support is delivered at British Home, recognising their role as advocates and experts in how their loved ones are cared for.
-Over the last year, families and carer's views were heard through a number of different forums including quarterly families and carer's meetings, strategy consultation and the annual family and carer surveys.
+Over the last year, families and carer's views were heard through online quarterly families and carer's meetings as well as through our annual family and carer surveys.

-Activities and social interaction
+Activities and social engagement